oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 |---------------------|:------------------------------------------------------------------------------------------|
 | `openc2`            | An OpenC2 command to be transmitted to an OpenC2 Consumer via an OpenC2 transfer protocol.|

-In addition to the inherited properties of a command object defined in Section 5.1 of [[CACAO v2.0](#cacao-security-playbooks-v20)], this section defines the use of CACAO workflow step and action step properties that are valid for an `openc2` action.
+This section defines the use of properties defined in the [[CACAO v2.0](#cacao-security-playbooks-v20)] specification for an `opec2` action step.
+Specifically, it addresses the content of:

+- Workflow step common properties (CACAO Specification Section 4.1)
+- Workflow action step properties (CACAO Specification Section 4.5)
+- Workflow command object common properties (CACAO Specification Section 5.1)

 ***